gliderman/Chat/README.md

 # Chat
 Chat is a (you guessed it) chat program I created.
-I and handling the bug tracking in GitHub.
+I am handling the bug tracking in GitHub.